CP1401/Practicals/prac_06/README.md

 So, we've got a complete program, don't we?
 Nice... but what happens if we use invalid values like height=10 and weight=-50?
 Is a BMI of -0.5 really OK?

-Looks like we want to error-check those inputs.
+We want to error-check those inputs.
 Both of them.
 Wait... both of them...?
 The same way?
 Like, repeating code? \<insert scream>

 Remember, that any time we're repeating ourselves in code, we should stop and ask if there's a better way.
 Reusable functions to the rescue!

-**Now, add the following function, as designed in the algorithm above**
+**Now, add the following function, as designed in the algorithm above.**

 ```python
 def get_valid_number(prompt, low, high):